Rev. Harold Shingledecker - 1988 A Award Recipient

 In 1979, as the Shingledeckers were within five weeks of their scheduled departure from the mission field for retirement, they were asked to leave the country within 48 hours.
 This was part of a massive expulsion of both Catholic and Protestant missionaries.

-After a year of traveling in deputation for WGM they settled in the Marion, Indiana area to work in a support organization of WGM: the WGM Federal Credit Union.
-In over seven years in this work they have seen it grow to a membership of over 800 and assets of over a million and a half.
-Members are all WGM missionaries, homeland staff or relatives of the same.
-This has been a much appreciated service, especially to the missionaries on the different fields.
+After a year of traveling in deputation for WGM, they settled in the Marion, Indiana area to work in a support organization of WGM: the WGM Federal Credit Union.
+In over seven years in this work, they have seen it grow to a membership of over 800 and assets of over a million and a half.
+Members are all WGM missionaries, homeland staff, or relatives of the same.
+This has been a much appreciated service, especially to the missionaries on different fields.

 The Shingledeckers have four children, all born in Africa.
 Paul (’68) married Patsy Danklefs (’70) and they have three daughters.
 They had had one four-year term in Haiti at the time Rev. Shingledecker received the “A” Award.
 Paul is radio programmer and technician.
 Faith (’70) is a medical technologist at the World Gospel Mission hospital at Tenwek, Kenya, Africa, where she supervises the laboratory and teaches lab work to nationals.
 Ken (Assoc. ’73), wife Connie and three children are in Nairobi, Kenya, as missionaries under the Reformed Church of America, working with Daystar University College, training national Church leaders from all over Africa.
 Lois (’74), husband David Scroggins and their daughters are in Chattanooga, Tennessee, but were planning to go to California the last of June, 1988, for evaluation as missionaries with Mission Aviation Fellowship.
 Thus as Harold and Hettie reach retirement their children may be able to accomplish many of the things they wanted to do in the service of the Lord.